AdobeDocs/commerce-learn.en/help/merchant/introduction/3-2-product-settings.md

 ---
-"title: [!DNL Commerce] for business users - Product settings"
+title: "[!DNL Commerce] for business users - Product settings"
 description: Learn how to create products, configure settings, and use attributes.
 topic: Commerce
 kt: 5768